-- What shapes the characteristics of all living things? - How are inherited traits passed from parent to offspring? - What is the genetic relationship between siblings? - What causes genetic diversity? - How are the expressions and activity of genes controlled?
-(Advanced Bio only) - How do genetic mutations occur? - What is genetic engineering?
+- What shapes the characteristics of all living things? - How are inherited traits passed from parent to offspring? - What is the genetic relationship between siblings? - What causes genetic diversity? - How are the expressions and activity of genes controlled? - How do genetic mutations occur? - What is a virus and how is it different from a cell? - What can a virus be beneficial to human life?

-- Define the essential terms needed to understand the fundamentals of genetics. - Model meiosis.

-- Describe the role of DNA and chromosomes in coding the instructions for characteristic traits passed from parents to offspring - Analyze how meiosis creates genetic diversity. - Create and use Punnett Squares to determine the probability of different genotypes and phenotypes in a population - Determine how genetic mutations occur and the three types of genetic mutation. - Calculate the probability of a genetic trait being passed on. - Summarize Mendel's contribution to genetics.
+- Define the essential terms needed to understand the fundamentals of genetics. - Model meiosis. - Describe the role of DNA and chromosomes in coding the instructions for characteristic traits passed from parents to offspring - Analyze how meiosis creates genetic diversity. - Create and use Punnett Squares to determine the probability of different genotypes and phenotypes in a population - Interpret models which explain how gene expression is controlled and regulated.
+(Connection to previous unit) - Determine how genetic mutations occur and the three types of genetic mutation. - Use a pedigree to determine how a genetic disease is passed on. - Calculate the probability of a genetic trait being passed on. - Summarize Mendel's contribution to genetics. - Compare a virus to a cell. - Analyze the structure of a virus, how it replicates in the body. - Analyze how a virus can be beneficial to human life. - Define genetic splicing and summarize how a genetically modified virus can be used in medicine.